Farpoint Convention

 Farpoint is an American science-fiction convention held since 1993 in Hunt Valley, Maryland.
-The convention is fan-run, differentiating it from larger, profit-making ventures.
+The convention is fan-run, differentiating it from larger, profit-making ventures, and organized by the 501(c)3 nonprofit Farpoint Foundation.
 Typical programming includes panel discussions, a competitive masquerade, fan videos, an art show, filking and celebrity guest appearances.
-It is a successor convention to ClipperCon(1984-1989) and OktoberTrek (1990-1992).
-The most recent Farpoint was held on February 8–10, 2019.
+It is a successor convention to ClipperCon (1984-1989) and OktoberTrek (1990-1992).
+The most recent Farpoint was held on February 7-9, 2025.

+OktoberTrek

+OktoberTrek, a non-profit, fan-run convention from 1990 through 1992, was the immediate predecessor of Farpoint.
+It was organized by Sandy Zier-Teitler in Hunt Valley, Maryland.